kamu-data/kamu-cli/docs/examples/housing_prices.md

       ST_Transform(geometry, "epsg:3157", "epsg:4326") as geometry
     FROM input
 ```

+> Note: [epsg:4326](https://epsg.io/4326) is one of the more commonly used projections which is expected by many visualization tools.

 The `ST_Transform` function here comes from [Apache Sedona](http://sedona.apache.org/) extension for the Apache Spark engine for working with GIS data.
 We will be relying on many of its function throughout this example.